oren/hello-world-skill/README.md

 `ask deploy` didn't work since .ask/config is being populated with a skill_id.
 What I currently do is delete the skill from the web interface and start all over.
 I am sure there is a better way.
 I just don't know how.

+`ask deploy -t lambda` works when the skill id present and I only need to update the lambda.

 ## How to create a skill from scratch

 (This is probably not be working.
 This document is a work in progress.
 If you know how to make it work, send a PR please)